asteinarson/knemm/docs/create.md

 knedb create <db_spec> <name_of_new_db>
 ```
 The command will create a database according to `dbspec` named `name_of_new_db`.
 If the name of
-the new database is included in `dbspec` (as maybe when refering to a JSON/YAML file with connection info), then it is enough to give a colon - `:` - meaning it will use the name given.
+the new database is included in `dbspec` (as maybe when refering to a JSON/YAML file with connection info), then it is enough to give a colon - `:` - as the second arg, meaning it will
+use the name given in the `dbspec`.
 Otherwise, we can override the name with the second arg.

 [More info on `dbspec` here.](dbspec.md)